 1. Gynecomastia is Most Common in Puberty and Older Men

 It’s said that up to 70% of boys in early to mid-puberty experience excessive male breast growth due to hormonal changes.

-In most cases, this pubertal gynecomastia will resolve on its own.
+In most cases, this gynecomastia in teens will resolve on its own.
 That means treatment is not usually needed.

-Some boys develop severe gynecomastia where severe tenderness is present.
+Some boys develop gynecomastia in overweight men where severe tenderness is present.
 The boy may also experience embarrassment at his condition, leading to psychological distress.

 For these unfortunate boys, a short course of medication can sometimes help.
 Tamoxifen goes by the brand name Nolvadex and raloxifene goes by the brand Evista.
 These drugs block estrogen spikes in the body, which can reduce the size of male breasts.

 Some doctors may not wish to prescribe these drugs since they are not approved by the US Food and Drug Administration, even though risks and benefits have been studied extensively.

 Up to 65% of older men are affected by gynecomastia as well.
 For middle-aged and older men taking drugs that contribute to male breast growth, treatment is not usually recommended.
 Likewise for any man suffering from an underlying health condition.
 For these men, stopping the medications or treating the underlying condition usually allows the male breast tissue growth to resolve.